04 - Sharing documents with third parties

 Limited waiver of privilege

 Confidentiality is an essential element of privilege.
 If a party chooses to share a document with another party, confidentiality — and therefore privilege — will be lost as against that party.
-However, confidentiality is not lost as against the rest of the world and so privilege in that document can be asserted as against the rest of the world.
+However, confidentiality is not lost more broadly, and so privilege in that document can be asserted as against the rest of the world.

 In Property Alliance Group v.
-Royal Bank of Scotland [2015] EWHC 1557 (Ch), Mr Justice Birss (as he then was) confirmed that waiver of privilege can be made for a limited purpose and that this would prevent the person to whom the document was disclosed from using it in some circumstances if they were outside the limited purpose for which privilege was waived.
+Royal Bank of Scotland [2015] EWHC 1557 (Ch), Mr. Justice Birss (as he then was) confirmed that privilege can be waived for a limited purpose and that this would prevent the person to whom the document was disclosed from using it in some circumstances if they were outside the limited purpose for which privilege was waived.
 In that particular case, the documents in question had been provided to various regulators on the basis that confidentiality and privilege would be preserved as against third parties.
-The agreements with the regulators contained "carve outs" which permitted the regulators to share the documents with other third parties (such as other governmental or regulatory agencies) and/or to make the material public or to disclose it further.
-Birss J found that those carve outs did not amount to a general waiver of privilege and stated that: "The fact that the carve outs recognize the regulator's rights and obligations to take a step, which might go so far as even publishing the information in the document, makes no difference if that has not happened.
-Until they do, I fail to see why the confidentiality and privilege would not be preserved."
+The agreements with the regulators contained "carve-outs" that permitted the regulators to share the documents with other third parties (such as other governmental or regulatory agencies) and/or to make the material public or to disclose it further.
+Birss J found that those carve-outs did not amount to a general waiver of privilege and stated the following:

-In practice, if it is necessary to share a privileged document with a third party, it is advisable, before handing over the document, to: (i) state expressly in a communication to the third party that the document is being provided in confidence and without prejudice to legal professional privilege; (ii) specify the purpose for which the document is being provided; and (iii) ask the third party to acknowledge this in writing and to undertake not to disclose the documents to any other person.
+In practice, if it is necessary to share a privileged document with a third party, it is advisable, before handing over the document, to (i) state expressly in a communication to the third party that the document is being provided in confidence and without prejudice to legal professional privilege, (ii) specify the purpose for which the document is being provided and (iii) ask the third party to acknowledge this in writing and to undertake not to disclose the documents to any other person.

 Common interest privilege